CloudLabs-MCW/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_06.md

     ![Azure Migrate Project is set to partsunlimitedweb.
 The next button is highlighted.](media/appservicemigration-azure-migrate.png "Azure Migrate Hub integration")

 6. In order to migrate Parts Unlimited web site, we have to create an App Service Plan.
 The Azure App Service Migration Assistant will take care of all the requirements needed.
-Select **Use existing (1)** and select the lab resource group as your deployment target.
-App Service requires a globally unique Site Name, we suggest using a pattern that matches `partsunlimited-web-{uniquesuffix}` **(2)**.
+Select **Use existing (1)** and select the lab resource group **hands-on-lab-{DeploymentID}** as your deployment target.
+App Service requires a globally unique Site Name, we suggest using a pattern that matches `partsunlimited-web-{DeploymentID}` **(2)**.
 Select **Migrate** to start the migration process.

     ![Deployment options are presented.
 Existing lab resource group is selected as destination.
 Destination site name is set to partsunlimited-web-20X21.
 Migrate button is highlighted.](media/appservicemigration-migrate.png "Azure App Service Migration Assistant Options")